BIO

 While working as a lecturer he also acquired work from publishers and magazines, this allowed him to leave his college position and work freelance.
 Unfortunately, this coincided with a serious financial crash in the UK, he lost most of his clients and his apartment.
 He took a chance and moved to rural France where accommodation was very cheap and proceeded to try and rebuild his career.
 In 1993, a well paid catalogue job allowed him to buy a computer along with a copy of ‘Photoshop' which looked to be the future of commercial photography, it took a while but working only with the manual he became very proficient with the application, by 1995 he was finding commercial work using the new technology.

 All of this time, Ian has produced his personal work and has now a large archive going back over thirty five years.
 His commercial clients included General Motors, Subaru, Alfa Romeo, Coca Cola plus various corporate and financial organisations.
-In 2009, an assignment from the Financial Times in London to photograph the Jewellery designer and philanthropist, Elsa Peretti, resulted in a collaboration with her which continues to the present day.
+In 2009, an assignment from the Financial Times in London to photograph the Jewellery designer and philanthropist, Elsa Peretti, which led to a collaboration that has continued for many years.

-Over the last several years, Ian has been reviving two 19th. century printing techniques, Platinum Palladium and Gum Bichromate.
+Towards the end of his life journey, Ian was reviving with his partner two 19th. century printing techniques, Platinum Palladium and Gum Bichromate.
 This culminated in a large retrospective exhibition in Barcelona which was sponsored by the 'Nando and Elsa Peretti Foundation’ The Platinum and Palladium prints are particularly interesting as he prints on to ‘vellum’ and bonds pure gold and silver to the back of the prints.
-At present, he is one of only a handful of artists worldwide producing this type of work.